Biographical sketch of Latanya Sweeney, Ph.D.

 Vitae and Bio

-Professor of the Practice of Government and Technology at the Harvard Kennedy School and in the Harvard Faculty of Arts and Sciences, Editor-in-Chief of Technology Science, and the founding Director of the Technology Science Initiative and the Data Privacy Lab at the Institute for Quantitative Social Science at Harvard.
+Professor of the Practice of Government and Technology at the Harvard Kennedy School and in the Harvard Faculty of Arts and Sciences, Editor-in-Chief of Technology Science, and the founding Director of the Public Interest Tech Lab, Data Privacy Lab, and the Tech Science Program at Harvard.
 Sweeney creates and uses technology to assess and solve societal, political and governance problems, and teaches others how to do the same.
 She pioneered the field known as data privacy and her work is cited in the HIPAA Privacy Rule and other federal privacy regulations worldwide.
 Her work on discrimination in online ads ignited the new research area known as algorithmic fairness.
 She is an elected fellow of the American College of Medical Informatics, with more than 100 academic publications, 3 patents, 7000 academic citations, and 3 company spin-offs.
 She has received numerous professional, academic and lifetime achievement awards and testified before federal and international government bodies.
 Among other federal appointments, Sweeney formerly served as the Chief Technology Officer at the U.S. Federal Trade Commission.

 In 2018, Harvard launched its new Program in Technology Science, which prepares students for jobs as technologists that work in the public interest.
 The program is based on Sweeney's prior success at teaching students to scientifically assess unforeseen consequences in technology and to work in civil society organizations, government, and technology companies.
 Sweeney joined with 50 scholars worldwide to launch the Technology Science Initiative to promote the approach broadly.